mardiros/casualcms/README.rst

 * Add widget to edit text using a wysiwyg

-* Add widget to choose a page while doing page links (bwrowse page popup)
+* Add widget to choose a page while doing page links (browse page popup)

 * Define and implement errors on reserved word for page, snippet, and settings

 * rename snippet slug by key

 * Add tests for 422 errors

+* Fix 401 Unauthorized (Not authenticated) / 403 Forbidden (Authenticated)

 * Fix 500 errors when an invalid payload is posted on page/snippet/settings